summonersRift/summonersrift.github.io/_posts/2018-07-11-LLVM-for-advanced-grad-students.markdown

 ---
 layout: post
-title:  "LLVM insert instruction to each basic block"
+title: LLVM insert instruction to each basic block
-date:   2018-07-11
+date: {}
+published: true
 ---

 <p class="intro">Advanced LLVM for grad students.
 LLVM is a machine independent intermediate representation of an application source.
 Program compilers works in passes.
 We can design very advanced passes using LLVM.
 LLVM is very popular for performing optimizations.